srikumar003/datashim/examples/inference-server/README.md

 The key lines are the labels starting with `dataset.0.` which define the `model_weights` dataset as an input to the TGI pod and the command arguments `"--weights-cache-override"` which indicates to TGI to load the model weights from a specific directory.
 In this example, the directory location points to the volume where the bucket will eventually be mounted (`/mnt/datasets/model_weights`) and where the model weights will be found.

 Another parameter to pay attention to is the `nodeSelector` that determines where the pod will be scheduled.
 As LLM inference requires GPUs, you will need a node with atleast one GPU available to run this example.
-Please consult your the documentation for your cloud provider to understand how to specify the `nodeSelector`.
+Please consult the documentation for your cloud provider to understand how to specify the `nodeSelector`.

 Populate and store the above file in `inference_service.yaml`.
 Then, create the pod by:
 ```bash